 Do All Loudspeakers Need Magnets?

 Not all loudspeakers work on electromagnetic principles.
-There two other common working principles utilized by non-electromagnetic loudspeaker driver designs:
+There are two other common working principles utilized by non-electromagnetic loudspeaker driver designs:

 How does a speaker work?
 A speaker works primarily as a transducer that converts electrical energy (audio signals) into mechanical wave energy (sound waves).
 It does so with a driver element (transducer) and an enclosure.
 The audio signal affects the driver and causes it to vibrate a diaphragm in order to produce sound that mimics the audio signal.